FAQ

 Is there an MCP server?

-Yes. ejentum-mcp exposes the four cognitive harnesses as MCP tools any agentic client can call (Claude Desktop, Cursor, Windsurf, Claude Code, n8n's MCP Client node, custom Python or TS agents).
+Yes. ejentum-mcp exposes the four harnesses as eight MCP tools (a dynamic and an adaptive variant each) any agentic client can call (Claude Desktop, Cursor, Windsurf, Claude Code, n8n's MCP Client node, custom Python or TS agents).
 Two install paths: connect to the hosted endpoint at https://api.ejentum.com/mcp (Bearer auth via your EJENTUM_API_KEY), or run the stdio package directly with npx -y ejentum-mcp configured in your client's MCP server settings.
 Also listed on Glama, mcp.so, and the Official MCP Registry.
 For richer autonomous routing in Claude Code specifically, install the skill files alongside the MCP server.
 See the MCP guide for the full setup.

 Understanding Ejentum